davincho/log-beautifier/README.md

 Trying to make sense of console output that contains ANSI color token?
 We got you covered:

-* 🔓 Parseing happens 100% in the browser (no logs are being send over the wire)
+* 🔓 Your data is safe - parsing happens 100% in your browser (no logs are being send over the wire)
 * 🐛 Shortcut to jump to the next bug
 * 🔎 Full text search